-This sauteed eggplant recipe transforms a classic summer veggie into a quick-cooking side dish that goes with so many mains!
-I have always roasted eggplant when I want to cook this veggie, but recently experimented with how to saute eggplant.
+This easy sauteed eggplant recipe transforms a classic summer veggie into a quick-cooking side dish that goes with so many mains!
+I have always roasted eggplant when I wanted to cook this veggie, but recently experimented with cooking eggplant on the stovetop.
 And you’re going to love it!
-Pan fried eggplant caramelizes even more than the oven version!
+Similar to sauteed zucchini, pan fried eggplant caramelizes even more than the oven version.

-Just like the roasting method, these simple sauteed eggplant slices take a few common kitchen ingredients.
+Just like the roasting method, cooking eggplant in a pan takes just a few common kitchen ingredients.
 The main difference is that pan frying takes even less time — and you don’t have to wait for your oven to heat up!
 (You can also try air fryer eggplant as another quick — and more hands-off — method.)

 Why You’ll Love This Sauteed Eggplant Recipe